yessin-rekik/football_analysis/status.md

   re-supplying the complete updated `detection.py`.
 This is what motivated the "always re-show the full file on any edit" rule below, and the even stricter one-file-per-prompt rule.
-**Phase 2 is functionally complete.** The only item from the original plan not yet built is re-identification after long tracking gaps (see "Not started yet" below) -- everything needed to produce a fully-populated `TrackedObject` (identity, class, team) for a normally-tracked frame exists and is tested.
+**Phase 2 is functionally complete.** Re-identification after long tracking gaps (`tracking/reid.py`) is implemented and integrated -- everything needed to produce a fully-populated `TrackedObject` (identity, class, team) for a normally-tracked frame exists and is tested.

 ## Not started yet